dell/csm-docs/content/docs/replication/deployment/unity.md

 #### In Kubernetes
 Ensure you installed CRDs and replication controller in your clusters.

-To verify you have everything in order you can execute the following commands:
+To verify you have everything in order you can execute these commands:

 * Check controller pods
     ```shell